lizzieinvancouver/ospree/analyses/bb_analysis/PEP_climate/_pepclimateREADME.txt

 By Cat

 <><><PEP Climate info><><>
-**betpen_chillandgdd.R: script used to find chilling in portions and Utah chill for all sites that have leafout data for Betula pendula for 1950-1960 and 2000-2010.
+**betpen_chillandgdd_tntx.R: script used to find chilling in portions and Utah chill for all sites that have leafout data for Betula pendula for 1950-1960 and 2000-2010.

-Chilling: from September 1st to March 1st
+Chilling: from September 1st to April 1st
 GDDS: from March 1st until leaf out
 Mean spring temperature: from March 1st to June 1st

-**/output/betpenallchillsandgdds_45sites_mat_tg.csv:(for Tmean climate data) **/output/betpenallchillsandgdds_45sites_mat_tntx.csv:(average of Tmin/Tmax climate data)
+**/output/betpenallchillsandgdds_45sites_mat_tg.csv:(for Tmean climate data) **/output/betpenallchillsandgdds_45sites_mat_tntx_matchdates.csv:(average of Tmin/Tmax climate data)

+**betpen_chillandgdd_tntx_forsims.R: script used to find chilling in portions and Utah chill for all sites that have leafout data for Betula pendula for 1950-1960 and 2000-2010.

+Chilling: from September 1st to April 1st
+GDDS: from Jan 1st until leaf out
+Mean spring temperature: from Jan 1st to May 1st

+**/output/betpenallchillsandgdds_45sites_mat_tntx_forsims.csv:(average of Tmin/Tmax climate data)

 * Each data point is for each site and year

 chillutah: accumulated Utah chill for that site and year
 chillports: accumulated chill portions for that site and year
-gdd: accumulated GDDs for that site and year
+gdd: accumulated GDDs for that site and year mat.lo: mean spring temperature for 30 days leading up to leafout
 siteslist: unique code for each latxlong site
 year: year
 lat: latitude for siteslist